discentem/blog-content/content/posts/glazier.md

     OSDCloud Template created at C:\ProgramData\OSDCloud
     Get-OSDCloud.template will return C:\ProgramData\OSDCloud
     ```
-1. Create a OSDCloud Workspace
+1. Create a OSDCloud Workspace.

     ```powershell
     New-OSDCloud.workspace -WorkspacePath C:\OSDCloud
     ```
-    > OSDCloud Workspaces allow you to maintain multiple, diverging WinPEs simulatenously without having to overwrite your work.
-Neat!
+    > OSDCloud Workspaces allow you to juggle multiple, diverging WinPEs simulatenously without having to overwrite your work.
+We won't need to take advantage of this feature for Glazier, but it's a pretty neat idea!
 1. Download a Windows 10 iso to `c:\windows.iso` on your virtual machine.
 If you aren't sure where else to find an iso, you can just use Microsoft's Install Media creation tool.
 See [https://www.digitaltrends.com/computing/how-to-download-install-windows-10-iso/](https://www.digitaltrends.com/computing/how-to-download-install-windows-10-iso/) for more info.
 ### Grab drivers from your device fleet